microsoft/winget-pkgs/doc/manifest/schema/1.0.0/defaultLocale.md

   #### Optional Field

-  This key represents the customer support web site or specific web page provided the publisher or ISV.
+  This key represents the customer support web site or specific web page provided by the publisher or ISV.
  </details>

 #### PrivacyUrl